Venue: Mezzanine Room 1, County Hall, Aylesbury. View directions

 · In response to timings around appointing a single accountable officer, should the proposal be approved, Ms Patten explained that the recruitment process would commence in January 2020 with the aim of appointing the single accountable officer by June and thereafter appoint a shared management team.

 · The proposed merger of the CCGs would take effect in April 2021.

 · In Bucks, care home admissions were around 9 months earlier than the national average.
 Ms Patten explained that if effective multi-disciplinary working exists, then admittance would be later.
 There was a need for closer working between health and social care in order to achieve this.
 A pilot was being carried out in Aylesbury and Wycombe and progress was already being made.

 · The need for a scrutiny function across the ICS was recognised and the Chairman reported that informal meetings between the BOB ICS scrutiny Chairman was taking place.

 · A Member asked what was meant by "better outcomes" for local residents.
 Ms Patten responded that the ... view the full minutes text for item 9.

 Committee Work Programme

-To note that the next meeting of the Children’s Select Committee will be held on 24th January 2020 in Mezz 1, County Hall, Aylesbury.
+The next meeting will take place on Friday 7th February 2020 in Mezz Room 1, County Hall, Aylesbury.